roackb2/pat-tree/README.md

 	})
 ```

+The `patTree` object would now be the same as the previously stored status,
-Then you can use all functions of this module to `patTree`, for example,
+and you can do all operations like `patTree.addDocuments(doc)` to it.
-you can add one more document with `patTree.addDocument(doc)` and extract SLPs,
-and then store the tree back to database.
-Notice that, if you need the SLPs,
-you should store them to database manually.

 > **CATUION**
-> These three object `header`, `documents`, `tree`
-> represent the status of the tree, if you want to reborn by these three objects,
-> All of them are required for reborn to success.
-Also, if you rebron a tree by `patTree.reborn(json)`,
-> add some more documents by `patTree.addDocument(doc)`,
+> If you reborn the tree by above method, and do some operations like `patTree.addDocument(doc)`,
-> then before you store the JSON object of `var json = tree.toJSON()` back to the database, you **MUST drop**
+> and you want to store the tree back to database as illustrated in **Convert to JSON**,
-> three existing collections in the database, then store the result `json` to database again.
+> you **MUST** drop the collections(header, documents, tree) in the database first,
+> avoiding any record that is previously stored.

 # Additional functions